Lakshmiaddepalli/BigDataProject/README.md

 5. Crimes Description (Presently Used)
 6. Sex Offenders (Presently Used)
 7. neighbourhoods (shape file) (Presently Used)
-8. Food Inspection (Future Work)
+8. Food Inspection (Presently Used)
-9. Affordable Rental Housing (Future Work)
+9. Affordable Rental Housing (Presently Used)

 All the data can be found on https://data.cityofchicago.org/